MurhafSousli/ngx-highlightjs/README.md

   * Use just `highlight` on the element to highlight it.
   * Use `highlight="all"` to highlight all child code elements.
   * Use `highlight="{selector}"` to highlight custom child elements.

+If you are using `HighlightUmdModule` (system.js), you can use these options

 - Auto-highlight on changes (for systemjs users)